section-engineering-education/engineering-education/content/articles/an-introduction-to-defi/index.md

 - Customers have no privacy to the service provider
 - User data are stored in opaque databases and applications

-Decentralized Finance on the other hand utilize blockchain technology to solve the centralized authority problem in traditional finance towards decentralizing control and operation.
+Decentralized Finance subsequently utilize blockchain technology to solve the centralized authority problem in traditional finance towards decentralizing control and operation.

 We can define DeFi by examining the following factors:
 - Custody & Settlement
 - Censor of Transaction execution
 - Protocol Governance

-Decentralized Finance is achieved when there is a non-custody settlement, non-censor of transaction execution and no single protocol governance.
+Decentralized Finance is a system characterized by non-custody settlement, non-censor of transaction execution, and no single protocol governance.

-The other dimension of DeFi is Centralized Decentralized Finance where there is single protocol governance, while there is a non-custody settlement and non-censor of transactions.
+The other dimension of DeFi is Centralized Decentralized Finance with single protocol governance, while there is a non-custody settlement and non-censor of transactions.

 Central Intermediary and Decentralized Finance where there is non-custody of settlement and protocol governance, but there exists the censor of transaction execution is another dimension of Decentralized Finance.